belajarpowershell/belajarpowershell.github.io/docs/kubernetes-lab-setup/100-alpine1/103-setup-using-ansible.md

 Setting up the various services for automation is time consuming and possible prone to errors.

-Using Ansible, I was able to reduce the time it too deploy the services required.
+Using Ansible, I was able to reduce the time it took deploy the services required.

 Here we use the playbook with the complete steps in `alpine-services.yaml`.
 In `103-setup-using-ansible-manual` the individual services are separated.